How to File an Application for Demolition Permit

 One of the most common requirements is a waste management or debris disposal plan.
 This document outlines how you will handle the removal of materials from the site, ensuring it’s done in an environmentally responsible way.
 The goal is to show officials you have a clear plan for every stage of the process.
 Our team can help you identify and complete all the necessary local government forms to ensure your package is complete.

-Preparing Site Plans and Surveys
+Drafting Your Site Plans and Surveys

 Next, you’ll need to provide a clear and professional site plan.
 This isn’t just a rough sketch; it’s a detailed drawing that shows the structure slated for demolition, its exact location on the property, property lines, and any adjacent buildings or public utilities.
 This plan helps the building department understand the scope of the project and assess any potential risks to neighboring properties.